AlfredSAM/medium_blogs/Environment_Setups_Data_Science_Garuda_Linux/Instructions.md

   sudo pacman -Syu sublime-text
   ```
 * The recommended plugins and settings are still on the way, and please check my next blog post.
+* Currently I find the bugs also raised in: https://www.reddit.com/r/kde/comments/makgyn/kde_global_menu_with_sublime/
+  and it seems that several researches are still needed for these bugs.
+However, the general usage is still
+  fine.

 ## Miniconda Installation